In an Emergency

 Emergency Release Areas:

-- Beach: School Playground. (gate preferences to be updated fall 2012)
+- Beach: School Playground.

 - Havens: Becker Playfield.
 Enter from all gates, exit Bonita gate.